 How do you convert a primary partition to logical for a new extended partition successfully?
 Don’t worry.
 You also can ask MiniTool Partition Wizard for help with its powerful functions.
 If you don’t know the detailed operation, please do as the following step-by-step guidance shows.

-Step 1: Double click MiniTool Partition Wizard and then run it by clicking “Launch Application” option which only exists in Free Edition.
+Step 1: Double-click MiniTool Partition Wizard and then run it by clicking “Launch Application” option.

 Step 2: Then you will go to its clear and simple main interface.
-After selecting the primary partition O which is next to the logical drive M and unallocated space, you can see there are many features in the left pane, here please select “Set Partition as Logical” feature from "Operations" drop-down menu.
-Or right click the target partition O to select this function to convert to logical.
+After selecting the primary partition G which is next to the logical drive I and unallocated space, you can see there are many features in the left pane, here please select “Set Partition as Logical” feature from “Change Partition” drop-down menu.

-Step 3: Then you can preview this partition O is in logical status.
-Next right click the unallocated space to select “Create” function.
-Or select the unallocated space to click “Create Partition” from "Operations" menu.
+Step 3: Then you can preview this partition G is in logical status.
+Next right-click the unallocated space to select “Create” function.
+Or select the unallocated space to click “Create Partition” from “Partition Management” menu.

 Step 5: At last, click “Apply” to execute all changes.
-Here you can preview partition P will be created.
+Here you can preview partition K will be created.

-Just do as the above steps show, you can easily solve Windows cannot create partition from unallocated space error warning and create a partition successfully in Windows 7/8/10.
+Just do as the above steps show, you can easily solve Windows cannot create new simple volume from unallocated space error warning and create a partition successfully in Windows 7/8/10.

 For more cases about setting partition to logical, please refer to this article No Free MBR Slots.

-Besides, there is another way to help you get rid of the error disk already contains maximum number of partitions in Windows 7/8/10, that is to convert the basic disk to dynamic disk which could contain a lot of simple volumes and the conversion can be done with Disk Management.
+Besides, there is another way to help you get rid of the error disk already contains maximum number of partitions in Windows 7/8/10, that is to convert the basic disk to dynamic disk which could contain a lot of simple volumes and the conversion can be done by using Disk Management.